kimzerokim/typescript-boilerplate-koa-bree/README.md

 $ yarn watch-start # This script detect source code's change and automatically restart server
 ```

 - Step 4.
 Deploy server on the local computer as production build
+  To execute this project as production build, You should create your environment file following above environment injection section

 ```shell script
 $ yarn build